Flamitsu/debloat-firmware/README.md

 By default, linux-firmware can consume up to ~1.6GiB, including hundreds of firmware files you don't actually need.
 This script extracts only the firmware files that your system actively loads during boot, based on dmesg logs.

-It also enables the savedconfig USE flag for linux-firmware automatically, so Portage will respect your minimal configuration.

 ---

 ## 2. Why is this project useful?